notwaldorf/notwaldorf.github.com/_posts/2016-04-04-emoji-emoji-emoji.markdown

 surrogate pairs (called `regional indicators`) spell out the country code (so 🇨🇦 is actually `[C][A]`).
 Skin colours are similar, but a little simpler: they're made out a special emoji [base](http://unicode.org/reports/tr51/#Subject_Emoji_Modifiers) + one of the 6 special colour [modifiers](http://unicode.org/reports/tr51/#Emoji_Modifiers_Table).
-The couples/multi families are a [sequence](http://www.unicode.org/emoji/charts/emoji-zwj-sequences.html) of characters, that together makes one emoji.
+The couples/multi families are a [sequence](http://www.unicode.org/emoji/charts/emoji-zwj-sequences.html) of characters, that together make one emoji.

 <h2 style="border-left-color:#a77be3;">👾 So what does Chrome do?</h2>
 Okay, cool!
 We figured out what code units we need for 🇨🇦, now, let's figure